-The Company has developed processes and tools to identify and assess physical and transition climate risks.
+The Company has developed processes and tools to identify and assess physical and transition climate related risks.
 The Company's approach and framework focus on governance, risk management, scenario analysis, and disclosure to manage and report on financial risks arising from climate change.

 The Company is committed to developing a tailored approach to manage risks arising from climate change, including specific strategies to assess and mitigate climate-related risks across the enterprise.
-The tools, systems, and processes outlined below ensure the integration of climate risks into our risk management framework.
-We will continue to embed such strategies within the EMEA risk management framework and are collaborating with the Group as well as other EMEA group entities to identify effective long-term solutions.
+The tools, systems, and processes outlined below ensure the integration of climate related risks into the Company's risk management framework.
+The Company remains focused on embedding such strategies within the EMEA risk management framework while collaborating with the Group and other EMEA entities to identify effective long-term solutions.